simone-contorno/tesi/README.md

   <li>Resources: refers to any physical or logical resources which are needed by module.</li>
  </ul>

-It is possible control the state of a module or an application
+It is possible control the state of a module or an application:

  <ul>
   <li>RUNNING: the module or the application is in execution.</li>